 The theory dealing with gravity…based on the postulate that the local effects of a gravitational field and of acceleration of an intertial system are identical.

 I know, where the hell is this going?
-Bare with me, here…just a metaphor of sorts.
+Bear with me, here…just a metaphor of sorts.

 If we want to move forward, then we have to be willing to fall and trust that the result will be a progression forward.
 One cannot happen without the other.
 They are happening simultaneously, even though if feels all to the contrary.